-While planning crept ahead, sudden actions led to groups of Inuit entering eduction and training opportunities.
+While planning crept ahead, sudden shocks brought small groups of Inuit face to face with training opportunities.
 One was the widespread evacuations after 1950 of tuberculosis patients to the South, where many learned to speak and write in English.
 The other was the flood of men and materials north to build the DEW Line in 1955.
 In the process, crisis management overtook planning.
 None of the planning supported the desires of many individuals and families who wanted to move back and forth flexibly between the wage and hunting sectors of their economy.
-This lack of coordination forcibly alienated some hunters from the land and, in extreme cases, led government officials to kill off qimmiitiii, sending a stark message about the difficulty of dividing time between traditional and contemporary economic activities.
+This lack of coordination forcibly alienated some hunters from the land and, in extreme cases, led government officials to kill off qimmiit, sending a stark message about the difficulty of dividing time between traditional and contemporary economic activities.